Neon Boots Dancehall & Saloon

-Neon Boots Dancehall & Saloon is an Country and Western bar/honky tonk that was founded as the Esquire Ballroom in 1955 by Raymond Proske in Houston, Texas at 11410 Hempstead northwest of downtown Houston.
+Neon Boots Dancehall & Saloon is a Country and Western bar/honky tonk that was founded as the Esquire Ballroom in 1955 by Raymond Proske in Houston, Texas, at 11410 Hempstead northwest of downtown Houston.
 In the 1970s and 1980s the club was considered the main rival to Gilley's Club across town in Pasadena.

 The Esquire Ballroom closed in 1995 and remained unused for a number of years.
 The nightclub reopened as Neon Boots Dancehall & Saloon in August 2013 as the largest country and western genre bar in the Southern United States, the second largest country and western dancehall and bar in the state of Texas, and largest country and western bar in Houston.
 It continues to host music acts, comedy shows, charity events and more on the same stage that it used as the previous Esquire Ballroom.
 The venue is very welcoming to everyone and has a great mainstream following as well.

 On March 28, 2014, USA Today named Neon Boots one of the top ten dance halls in Texas in their "10 Great Places" series.